bigtreetech/docs/docs/Creator_Knomi_Hi.md

 * Open the Web UI
   > <font size="2">You can access it by connecting your device to the same Wi-Fi as Creator Knomi Hi or by connecting to Creator Knomi Hi’s AP hotspot.</font>
     * Option A: Connect via local network：
-        * Connect your device (phone/computer) to the same Wi-Fi as Creator Knomi Hi.
+        * Ensure your device (phone/computer) is connected to the same Wi-Fi network as your Creator Knomi Hi.
-        * Open a browser and go to Creator Knomi Hi’s IP or hostname (e.g.,: `http://CreatorKnomiHi.local`).
+        * Open a browser and go to Creator Knomi Hi’s IP or hostname (e.g., `http://CreatorKnomiHi.local`).
 If VPN is active, use the IP address instead.
     * Option B: Connect via AP hotspot:
         * Connect to Creator Knomi Hi’s hotspot on your phone (iPhone Example):
             * Go to `Settings`-> `WLAN`.